Ecdar/Ecdar-Test/README.md

 `testsSavePath` determines if and where in the filesystem to save the text-file with the queries being generated.
 If not set, the queries will not be saved on disk.
 `gRPCSettings` is the settings that are sent to the engine through gRPC.
 The settings can be found in the [protobuf](https://github.com/Ecdar/Ecdar-ProtoBuf).
 ## Run Tests for Engine
-Run all tests on enabled engines from `main()` in [Main.kt](src/main/kotlin/Main.kt).
+Run all tests on enabled engines from `main()` in [Main.kt](src/main/kotlin/Main.kt) *(Click me in your IDE)*.
 Test results are stored in `results/ENGINE_NAME/ENGINE_VERSION/RUN_NUMBER`.
 Run numbering is used so new results on same engine and version do not override previous results.
 ```
 Found 5730 tests